 Sport Stretch- is a floor mat routine, focusing on improving flexibility, recovery, and getting you back on the field.
 Being more flexible improves athletic performance, which decreases the risk of injury to muscles and tissues.
 Techniques include: Thai Yoga massage, compressions, Ashiatsu, Active Isolated stretching (AIS), Myofascial techniques, Traction, Proprioceptive Neuromuscular Facilitation (PNF), Post Isometic Relaxation (PIR), Myoskeletal techniques.
 It's important to get the joints and Synovial fluid moving, so you have full range of motion.
 Clients are to wear athletic stretchy clothing.

-Pre Event Sport Massage (At the event location): Ideally given 45-60 minutes prior to an event.
+Pre-Event Sport Massage- This service is provided at the event location and ideally administered 45-60 minutes prior to an event.

 Goal: Preparing the body for intense activity, by increasing circulation, flexibility, and mental preparation.
 It is short in duration (10-15 mins), stimulating, but does not replace your regular warm up.
 No lotions are used, and athletes are asked to be in athletic stretchy clothing.